Asgarby, North Kesteven

-Asgarby is a hamlet in the civil parish of Asgarby and Howell, in the North Kesteven district of Lincolnshire, England.
+Asgarby is a village in the civil parish of Asgarby and Howell, in the North Kesteven district of Lincolnshire, England.
 It is situated on the A17 Boston to Newark road, 3 mi east from Sleaford and 2 mi north-west from Heckington.
+In 1921 the parish had a population of 63.
+On 1 April 1931 the parish was abolished to form "Asgarby and Howell".